sakshi193/Tableau_Sports_FIFA-18/README.md

  ## Worksheets
  #### In the first sheet, we have calculated the club-wise wage.
- #### In the second sheet, we have displayed potential of player as per his position because position may also matter for increasing the chances of winning in the
+ #### In the second sheet, we have displayed potential of player as per his position because position may also matter for increasing the chances of winning in game.
- #### game.
  #### Next is the age-wise aggregation to see whether players become more aggresive with the incresed age or not.
  #### Then comes nationality-wise potential, which shows which nation is doing better in fifa world cup.